Donald Trump Jr. Insults London Mayor Sadiq Khan Over Terror Attack

 Donald Trump Jr. has angered many Britons after he insulted London Mayor Sadiq Khan by criticizing him over Twitter and posting a story from 2016 in The Independent in which Trump Jr. took Khan’s words out of context.

-Donald Trump Jr. tweeted a story in which the London Mayor explained that being vigilant over terrorism was simply “part and parcel” of living in a large and global city, to which Trump Jr. responded on Twitter by saying, “You have to be kidding me?!”
+Donald Trump Jr. tweeted a story in which the London mayor explained that being vigilant over terrorism was simply “part and parcel” of living in a large and global city, to which Trump Jr. responded on Twitter by saying, “You have to be kidding me?!”

 You have to be kidding me?!: Terror attacks are part of living in big city, says London Mayor Sadiq Khan https://t.co/uSm2pwRTjO